CostQuest ‘gerrymanders for good’ to help states create BEAD biddable locations

 • Sometimes that involves creating biddable locations that come in strange shapes

-If you know CostQuest at all you probably think of it as the company that the Federal Communications Commission (FCC) hired to clean up and refine its national broadband map.
+If you know CostQuest at all you probably think of it as the company that the Federal Communications Commission (FCC) hired to help the FCC clean up and refine its national broadband map.
 But the company is also working with state broadband offices on their Broadband Equity, Access and Deployment (BEAD) programs.
 And it sometimes helps them devise biddable areas that look a bit like a gerrymandered political district.

 What many people may not know is that in addition to all its mapping work, CostQuest also provides NTIA with estimates on how much it will cost to bring broadband to each individual unserved location.